-This Janus parallelism is a visual one that relies on the written text to create the reference to both roots, while the spoken words would differ in pronunciation.
-The Book of Mormon frequently uses the phrase "give ear," so it is not surprising to also find an instance with concepts related to weighing or testing nearby, as may be the case in 2 Nephi 25:3-4, where the judgments of God precede the use of "give ear," possibly parallel to a reading of "weigh, test," and "words" follow, consistent with the reading as printed of "give ear."
-But this one seems more likely to be do to chance, and the grammar involved may further weaken the parallel to Job 32:11 (Job uses the first person, while "give ear" in the Book of Mormon is usually a command, so I'm not sure if the same two roots can be recognized in the written text).
+Another Janus parallelism of interest is found in Job 32:11, as discussed by Noegel on pages 113-114.
+Here a single word can mean "give ear" as well as "weigh, test" in a word play that is a visual one relying on the written text to create the reference to both roots, while the spoken words would differ in pronunciation.
+The Book of Mormon frequently uses the phrase "give ear," so it may not be too surprising to also find an instance with concepts related to weighing or testing nearby, as may be the case in 2 Nephi 25:3-4.
+In that passage, the judgments of God precede the use of "give ear," possibly parallel to a reading of "weigh, test," and "words" follow, consistent with the reading as printed of "give ear."
+But this one seems more likely to be due to chance, and the grammar involved may further weaken the parallel to Job 32:11 (Job uses the first person, while "give ear" in the Book of Mormon is usually a command, so I'm not sure if the same two roots can be recognized in the written text).
 Other passages to consider for this pairing include 2 Nephi 28:30 and Mosiah 2:9.

 Another possibility involves the Janus parallelism in which a single word can mean "singing" or "looking," found in Job 36:24-25 and discussed by Noegel on page 120.
 This may be at play in 1 Nephi 1:8 and again in Alma 36:22, but the effect does not seem particularly interesting.
 Could there be anything deliberate in those passages?